Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - In Buffalo's six games this year, it has five wins against the spread.

-- The Bills covered the spread in their only game when favored by 14 points or more.
+- The Bills have been favored by 14 points or more once this season and covered the spread.

-- Buffalo's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Buffalo has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Buffalo is 5-1 against the spread and 4-1 overall in games when it scores more than 29.6 points.
+- When Buffalo scores more than 29.6 points, it is 5-1 against the spread and 4-1 overall.

-- In games that Buffalo churns out more than 414.9 yards, the team is 4-1 against the spread and 3-1 overall.
+- In games that Buffalo piles up over 414.9 yards, the team is 4-1 against the spread and 3-1 overall.

-- This year, the Bills have five turnovers, four fewer than the Dolphins have takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Dolphins.